Back to all Advice

 The Elements of Style Strunk and White's classic guide has been around for decades and its concise and direct advice is still relevant.
 I have a copy within arm's reach at my desk.

-How to Write a Lot: A Practical Guide to Productive Academic Writing Lots of practical productivity tips.
+How to Write a Lot: A Practical Guide to Productive Academic Writing Paul Silvia provides lots of practical productivity tips.

 Advice for New Faculty Members Results from research by Robert Boice on what makes faculty productive writers.
 It is equally relevant for grad students.